qcoliveros/TinyBots/README.md

 ## Setup in AWS LMS
 1. Sign in to *[AWS Learners Lab](https://www.awsacademy.com/LMS_Login)*.
-2. On the *Dashboard*, click on the *AWS Academy Learner Lab*.
+2. On the *Dashboard*, click *AWS Academy Learner Lab*.
-3. Click on the *Modules*.
+3. Click *Modules*.
-4. Click on the *Learner Lab*.
+4. Click *Learner Lab*.
 This will launch the leaner laboratory terminal console.
-5. Click on *Start Lab* to access the AWS console.
+5. Click *Start Lab* to access the AWS console.
 6. Wait for the *AWS* button to turn green, then click the same *AWS* letters to get directed to the *AWS Management Console*.
 7. Navigate to *EC2* page.
 8. Create a new EC2 instance with the following specifications: